BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 - [Import data using the Desktop Client](https://omero-guides.readthedocs.io/projects/upload/en/latest/import-desktop-client.html#setup)

 After installing the application, you will need to provide the server address (step 2 of the link above).
-The server address is https://omero-web.biotec.tu-dresden.de .
+The server address (with Omero Insight) is https://omero-int.biotec.tu-dresden.de .
 Then, provide the same ZIH username and password to connect to the server.
 Remember to be connected to the VPN!

 ## Running Omero Scripts